Mobile network deployment regulation

 All three levels of government also regulate consultation and notification processes in some form.

 To encourage the efficient and timely deployment of mobile network infrastructure in Australia, the current framework includes some exemptions from State and Territory planning and environmental laws.
-These exemptions are contained in the Telecommunications (Low-impact Facilities) Determination 1997 (amended 1999), and Schedule 3 of the Telecommunications Act 1997.
+These exemptions are contained in the Telecommunications (Low-impact Facilities) Determination 2018 and Schedule 3 of the Telecommunications Act 1997.

-Importantly, to ensure community concerns and expectations about mobile network deployment are met, community notification and consultation associated with facilities that are deemed “Low Impact” is regulated by the Communications Alliance Industry Code for Deployment of Mobile Phone Network Infrastructure (the Code) in accordance with the Telecommunications (Low-impact Facilities) Determination.
+Importantly, to ensure community concerns and expectations about mobile network deployment are met, community notification and consultation associated with facilities that are deemed “Low Impact” or do not require planning approval under State and Territory legislation are regulated by the Communications Alliance Industry Code for Deployment of Mobile Phone Network Infrastructure (the Code).

 Development and operation of mobile phone base stations